 (pop.
 176,800).
 The biggest proportion of Sarawak's population are the Ibans, which make up 30% of the population.
 The Chinese is a close second, at 26%.
 Most of them are Hakkas and Hokkiens.
 Malays form 21% of the populations.
 Other indigenous groups living in Sarawak include the Melanau, Bidayuh, Orang Ulu, Kayan, Lun Bawang, Kelabit, Kenyah and Penan.

-Location of Major Towns in Sarawak on the map
+Map of Major Towns in Sarawak

 Major Towns in Sarawak